Jibin-Gigi/Flames-Calculator/README.md

 5.Enter your name and your crush's name when prompted and the program will output the relationship status<br>
  &emsp; eg:
   ~~~
-   Enter your name: John
+   Enter your name: Tom
-   Enter your crush's name: Jane
+   Enter your crush's name: Zendaya

    Relationship status: Love
    ~~~